jufab/graphql-grpc-helidon/README.md

 You can see in server, the service registered "PersonServiceGrpc" or "AddressServiceGrpc".

-This 2 services available [here](grpc-helidon/src/main/java/fr/jufab/grpc/service/PersonGrpcService.java) and [here](grpc-helidon/src/main/java/fr/jufab/grpc/service/AddressGrpcService.java)
+These 2 services available [here](grpc-helidon/src/main/java/fr/jufab/grpc/service/PersonGrpcService.java) and [here](grpc-helidon/src/main/java/fr/jufab/grpc/service/AddressGrpcService.java)

-This services implements service supplied by Protobuf generated classes.
+These services implement service supplied by Protobuf generated classes.
 So, in "PersonGrpcService", this class implements "PersonServiceGrpc.PersonServiceImplBase".

 By default, you can't see this class "PersonServiceGrpc" because you need to generate class with the protobuf file.
 Why my package is in "fr.jufab.grpc.proto"?
 Because I used an option in protobuf :